Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-installation.md

 ## Manual Install

 ### Dependencies from packages
-Some dependencies are available via repositories, or the Ubuntu GIS repository.
-Some of the dependencies can be easily installed via the Ubuntu packaing tool from the main repositories or the Ubuntu GIS repository
+Many of the dependencies can be easily installed via the Ubuntu packaing tool from the main repositories.  *Note*: **If installing on Ubuntu 14.04 you also need the ~swig~ package in addtion to ~swig2.0~ due to a packaging issue.**

 ~~~~
-$ sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
-$ sudo apt-get install git cmake g++ libboost-all-dev libgdal1-dev libeigen3-dev libflann-dev libopenni-dev libvtk5.8-qt4 libqhull-dev qt-sdk libvtk5-qt4-dev libpcap-dev python-vtk libvtk-java python-numpy libgeotiff-dev python-setuptools swig swig2.0 python-gdal python-scipy python-pip python-wheel libgeos++-dev gdal-bin libxslt-dev
+$ sudo apt-get install swig2.0 python g++ libboost-all-dev libgdal-dev \
+                       libgdal-dev gdal-bin python-pip python-numpy \
+                       python-scipy python-gdal cmake++ libeigen3-dev \
+                       libflann-dev libopenni-dev libqhull-dev qt-sdk \
+                       libvtk5-qt4-dev libpcap-dev python-vtk libvtk-java \
+                       libgeotiff-dev python-setuptools libxslt1-dev \
+                       python-wheel libgeos++-dev libxslt-dev
 ~~~~

 ### Dependencies from source
-These are dependencies that must be built from source code, and are available on GitHub., while others are not available in such form and must be compiled from the source code.
+These are dependencies that must be built from source code, and are available on GitHub.

 **Running CMake**: Several of the programs below use cmake which works in a standard fashion across platforms.
 The best approach is to create an out-of-source build, meaning that a build directory is created somewhere other than the source directory.
 Follow the steps below for any source that utilizes cmake for building.